Simulation-Software-Engineering/Lecture-Material/lecture-notes/documentation/overview.md

         - Site generator
         - Python
         - Heavily integrated in the Python ecosystem for documentation and homepage generation.

+#### Demo

+- Create initial project for mkdocs and extend it.
+    - `mkdocs new PROJECTNAME`
+    - `mkdocs serve`
+    - Edit name of project in `mkdocs.yml`
+    - Add another file `example.md` in `docs/` and add it to `mkdocs.yml`
+    - Write something in the markdown files and check the rebuild home page.
+    - Change theme.
+- Repeat for Sphinx?

 ### Publication of user documentation